 In India we provide a fully trained, local English-speaking tour leader/driver to accompany our groups.
 On this tour they will accompany you from Amritsar through to Chandigarh where you will be shown to your seat on the train.
-You will then be met on arrival in Haridwar station by your guide for the Haridwar/Rishikesh section.
-You will then be met on arrival in Delhi station and transferred to your hotel for your final night.
+You will then be met on arrival in Delhi station by your guide for the stay there.
 Additional specialist local guides are used for some of the sightseeing tours and activities included in the tour.